spdx/spdx-spec/docs/index.md

 **This is a test website.
 Do not use this.**
 **Official SPDX specification is at <http://spdx.org/specifications>.**

-Copyright © 2010-2024, Linux Foundation and its Contributors, including SPDX Model contributions from OMG and its Contributors
+Copyright © 2010-2024, The Linux Foundation and its Contributors, including SPDX Model contributions from OMG and its Contributors

 This work is licensed under the